What do I need to know if my child wants to drop out of school?

 - The best thing you can do is to work with the school and your child to develop an alternative school plan.

 Required school age

-In Maine, your child must go to school until he or she is 17 years old.
-There is a myth that teens can drop out when they are 15 or 16.
-This is not true.
-Children must go to school in Maine from the time they are 7 years old until they turn 17 years old.
+In Maine, your child must go to school from the time they are 7 years old until they are 17 years old.

-If your child is younger than 17 but has finished 6th grade, he will be truant if he misses:
+If your child is younger than 17 but has finished 6th grade, they will be truant if they miss: